Outstanding Researcher or Small Research Team Award

 All FLC Awards submissions must be submitted through the lab’s designated agency or laboratory representative.

-2. Describe the single best example of technology transfer which demonstrates the nominee’s/ team’s innovation and/or creativity in transferring a specific technology, product, or service.
+- Describe the single best example of technology transfer which demonstrates the nominee’s/team’s innovation and/or creativity in transferring a specific technology, product, or service.
 Include a brief description of the technology in layman’s terms, the transfer process used, and the reason the transfer was significant.
+Highlight any novel strategies, tools, or processes developed or utilized to improve technology transfer.
+Discuss specific barriers faced and how the nominee’s/team’s innovative approaches helped to overcome them.
+[30 points/400 words]

-3. Describe the outcomes and any measurable impact of the nominee’s/ team’s technology transfer activities.
-Has the nominee/ team engaged new groups, including, but not limited to, industry, academia, state and local governments, and federal laboratories?
-Describe the nominee’s/ team’s impact on federal technology transfer, including any tangible and lasting effect on the populace or marketplace, either locally or globally.
-Has the nominee’s/ team’s work resulted in new product development, commercialization, and/or new partnerships?
+- Describe the outcomes and any measurable impact of the nominee’s/team’s technology transfer activities.
+Has the nominee/team engaged new groups, including, but not limited to, industry, academia, state and local governments, and federal laboratories?
+Describe the nominee’s/team’s impact on federal technology transfer, including any tangible and lasting effect on the populace or marketplace, either locally or globally.
+Has the nominee’s/team’s work resulted in new product development, commercialization, and/or new partnerships?
+Include metrics and supporting data to demonstrate the impact on the laboratory.
+[40 points/500 words]

 Note: The judges will have a wide range of backgrounds and expertise.
 Accordingly, please use non-technical language to the extent possible and explain technical terms where needed.
 Use clear, concise language in all narrative descriptions.